rockset/rockset-java-client/README.md

 You can see a few [sample examples](https://github.com/rockset/rockset-java-client/tree/dhruba_feedback/examples) of how to create a collection, how to put documents in a collection and how to use SQL to query your collections.
 There are also a set of [javadocs](http://docs.rockset.com/java-client/com/rockset/client/RocksetClient.html) that you can look to build your application.

 ## Testing
-Set ROCKSET_APIKEY and ROCKSET_APISERVER endpoint in the environment variables.
+Set ROCKSET_APIKEY with the API key in the environment variables.
 To run test:
 ```
 mvn test
 ```